keithalewis/math/fof.md

 A _holding_ is an _amount_ of an _instrument_ held by a _legal entity_.
-Amounts have units based on the instrument: stocks have _shares_, bonds have _notional_, futures have _contract size_, commodities have physical quantities, currencies have denominations.
+Amounts have units based on the instrument: stocks have _shares_, bonds have _notional_, futures have _contract size_.
+Commodities have physical quantities and currencies have denominations.

 Holdings are _transacted_ over time.
 _Sellers_ determine what holdings they are willing to exchange with _buyers_.